pengkobe/ionic-chat/README.md

    ```

 ## How to build module
-In gulpfile you can see this:
+In gulpfile.js you can see configs like :

 ```javascript

 // chat module for example：
 gulp.task('buildchat', function (done) {
   // pack js